zeromake/quasar/docs/src/pages/quasar-cli-vite/upgrade-guide.md

 There are quite a few improvements:
 * **The BEX mode now has HMR (hot module reload)!!!** (Chrome only)
 * Completely rewrote & redesigned the Quasar Bridge to allow for:
-  * Sending messages directly between any part of your bex (app, content scripts, background)
+  * Sending/receiving messages directly between any part of your bex (app, content scripts, background)
   * Ability to skip using the bridge altogether
   * Error handling for sending & receiving messages through the bridge
   * Better handling of internal resources to avoid memory leaks (there were some edge cases in the previous implementation)
   * Debug mode (where all the bridge communication will be outputted to the browser console)
   * Breaking changes highlights: background & content scripts initialization of the bridge; bride.on() calls when responding; bridge.send() calls
   * The bridge is now available throughout the App in `/src/` (regardless of the file used: boot files, router init, App.vue, any Vue component, ...) by accessing the `$q object` or `window.QBexBridge`
-* One single manifest file from which both chrome & firefox ones can be extracted
+* One single manifest file from which both chrome & firefox ones can be extracted.
-* Automatically infer the background script file & the content script files from the BEX manifest file
+* Automatically infer the background script file & the content script files from the BEX manifest file.
-* Ability to specify dynamic content scripts that you can register & load yourself at runtime
-* Ability to compile other js/ts files as well that you might need to dynamically load/inject
+* Ability to compile other js/ts files as well that you might need to dynamically load/inject.
-* No more 3s delay when opening the popup
+* No more 3s delay when opening the popup.
 * The "dom" script support was removed.
 Simply move your logic from there into one of your content scripts.
+* New, easier API for the background/content scripts.

 #### Dependencies